How We Learn

 - Shawna Thompson, Founding Director

-We are strongly influenced by the Reggio Emilia approach and pedagogy.
+We are most strongly influenced by the Reggio Emilia approach and pedagogy.

-This beautiful way of learning began in Italy after World War II, when a group of parents and teachers came together to build a better future for their children—one rooted in peace, cooperation, and respect.
+This beautiful way of learning began in Italy after World War II, when a group of parents and teachers came together to build a better future for their children.

-In Reggio-inspired schools, children are seen as capable, creative, and full of ideas.
-Learning is guided by the child’s discoveries and questions - also known as emergent curriculum.
+In Reggio-inspired schools, there is a strong emphasis on developing a culture of listening to children’s many forms of expressions.
+Teachers learn to thoughtfully respond to the child’s discoveries and questions - also known as emergent curriculum.
 Teachers, parents, and children are partners in learning.

-We also regard the environment as a “third teacher”; we put care into creating spaces that are natural, beautiful, and full of open-ended materials to explore, often what we call loose parts.
-Children are encouraged to express themselves in many different ways: through visual art, movement, music, storytelling, ordering, categorizing, constructing, deconstructing.
+In the spirit of Reggio Emilia education, we regard the environment as a “third teacher”; we put care into creating spaces that are natural, beautiful, and full of open-ended materials to explore, often what we call loose parts.
+Children are encouraged to express themselves in many different ways: through visual art, movement, music, storytelling, mixing, making, ordering, categorizing, constructing, deconstructing.
 These are what we call “the hundred languages of children.”

 The Cycle of Inquiry

-Using the cycle of inquiry, we facilitate the children’s meaning-making and awareness of their place in the natural world.
-Through this framework of discovering, questioning, observing, representing, reframing, and revisiting, we guide the children through deeper meaning-making and toward self-directed problem solving and project work.
+We build meaningful experiences around the children’s discoveries and interests by following the Cycle of Inquiry.
+Through this framework of questioning, observing, representing, reframing, and revisiting, we guide the children through deeper meaning-making, problem solving and project work.

 The cycle of inquiry is used in many other fields, by entrepreneurs, innovators, scientists and engineers.
 This is a process that is methodical yet organic.

-Through work samples, notes and photos, our goal is to document the children’s play and learning processes to place value on their unique and interesting perspectives and on their current competencies.
+Through work samples, notes and photos, our goal is to document the children’s play and learning processes in order to place value on their unique and interesting perspectives and on their current competencies, so that they too may look back and see their growth, offering more room for reflection and reevaluation.

 “When children play in natural spaces, they’re far more likely to invent their own games than in more structured settings—a key factor in becoming self-directed and inventive adults later in life.”